Healthcare Reimbursement and Financing

 Federal and State Hospital Finance Issues

 The MHA monitors and engages with federal and state agencies that develop financing rules that direct hospital payments.
 These include payments for inpatient and outpatient services, value-based payments and fee-for-service payments.
 The MHA provides comments on key policy issues that impact the entire membership and/or significant subsets of the Michigan hospital community.
-MHA comments are shared with the membership via Monday Report and direct email communications to assist members in developing their own comments to governmental agencies.
+MHA comments are shared with the membership through the Monday Report and direct email communications to assist members in developing their own comments to governmental agencies.

 Hospital Association Reporting Portal (HARP)

 HARP is a secure online portal that allows MHA-member hospitals to access hospital-specific information while also providing an upload functionality for submitting documentation to the MHA.
-For any questions contact the Finance Policy Department.
+For any questions contact the Health Finance Department.

 Medicare Advantage Enrollment

-Members with enrollment questions should contact Health Finance at the MHA.
+Members with enrollment questions should contact the Health Finance team at the MHA.